hschafer2017/Sports-Multi-timer-Assistant/ReadME.md

 Reset functions were modified for the reset button to reset all stopwatches instead of refreshing the page.
 Split functions were added.
 Start/Stop functions were modified for a style change in buttons using jQuery.
+Save Button to pass values to Flask and into MongoDB were added using Ajax.